eduardorittner/mtx/README.md

 to a HashMap of strings (command names) and functions (commands) (or maybe not).
 - Implementing basic functions for moving around (on a word by word or line by line basis) and then building some edit commands on top of that (delete word, delete line).
+- Thinking of implementing highlighting based on treesiter's API

 ## TODOS